Preparing for a project review meeting with the boss

 You’ve delivered that key project and you’re ready to dust yourself down and focus on the next one.
 Not so fast… it’s project review time!

 Every great project needs a post-delivery review.
 Any project manager worth their salt will ensure to run a project review as the last step of completion.
-For bigger projects, you may even see reviews running at the end of major phases or milestones or on a pre-determined schedule.
+It could be a face-to-face meeting or a virtual session held on Microsoft Teams for example.
+For bigger projects, you may even see reviews running at the end of major phases or milestones.

 Sometimes reviews will be a group activity, sometimes a series of one-on-ones.
-In most cases, the ideal is a mix of the two.
+In most cases, the ideal is a mix of the two, but always with a good project review preparation.

 However often and in whatever guise your project review meetings happen, it’s important that you take an active role in them.
-To make a success of project review sessions, there are a few things you can do to support your project manager.
+To have great project review sessions, there are a few things you can do to support your project manager.

 But let’s start with the basics…